Node-In-Layers/nil-data/README.md

 # Data - A Node In Layers Package used for handling data and databases.

 This repository focuses on accessing and manipulating data, especially the ability to easily communicate with different databases.
-This package provides a high level interface for working with databases via the [functional-models](https://github.com/monolithst/functional-models) framework, particularly the [functional-models-orm](https://github.com/monolithst/functional-models-orm) functional object relational mapper (ORM) framework.
+This package provides a high level interface for working with databases via the [functional-models](https://github.com/monolithst/functional-models) framework.
 It also provides access to the lower level database objects, for optimized direct querying.

 # How To Install